XueqingZheng/hw-stat133-XueqingZheng/workout02/README.md

 Click to see the [Instructions](https://github.com/ucb-stat133/stat133-hws/blob/master/2019-spring/workout02.pdf)

-Shiny App can be find [here](https://xueqingzheng.shinyapps.io/workout02/)
+The corresponding shiny app can be find [here](https://xueqingzheng.shinyapps.io/workout02/)